On diregular digraphs with degree two and excess three: The neighbourhood lemma

 For digraphs with order close to the Moore bound there is a useful interplay between the combinatorial notions of repeat and outlier and the symmetries of the digraph.
 For digraphs with defect $\delta = 1$, the repeat function $r$ was shown to be a digraph automorphism in \cite{BasMilPleZna} by a counting argument.
 This can also be proven by a short matrix argument \cite{Gim}.
 In her thesis \cite{SilThesis} Sillasen extended this result for almost Moore digraphs to digraphs with larger defects, showing that for any vertex $u$ in a diregular digraph with defect $\delta \geq 2$ the multiset equation $N^+(R(u)) = R(N^+(u))$ holds.
-This relationship is known as the Neighbourhood Lemma.

-In \cite{Sil} Sillasen demonstrated that there is a strong analogy between the structure of almost Moore digraphs and digraphs with excess $\epsilon = 1$ by proving, by an argument similar to that presented in \cite{Gim}, that the outlier function $o$ of a diregular $(d,k,+1)$-digraph is an automorphism.
+This relationship is known as the \emph{Neighbourhood Lemma}.
+In \cite{Sil} Sillasen demonstrated that there is a strong analogy between the structure of almost Moore digraphs and digraphs with excess one by proving, by an argument similar to that presented in \cite{Gim}, that the outlier function $o$ of a diregular $(d,k,+1)$-digraph is an automorphism.
 We now complete this line of reasoning by showing that a Neighbourhood Lemma holds for digraphs with small excess $\epsilon \geq 2$.